amd-aliem/snpcert/docs/how-to-run-guest-manually.md

 # Prerequisites

 Ensure that you are running on an AMD EPYC hardware & kernel combination that is fully enabled for SEV 3.0 (SNP).
+See the [AMD SEV Tuning Guide](https://www.amd.com/content/dam/amd/en/documents/epyc-technical-docs/tuning-guides/58207-using-sev-with-amd-epyc-processors.pdf) for supported kernel levels and firmware enablement instructions.

 You can verify this by running the following command and resolving any failures:

 ```
 snphost ok